 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The SENDCo has been accredited with the National Award for SEN Co-ordination, a post graduate qualification.
 The SENDCo is TEACCH trained.
-The SENDCo has been awarded Thrive Practitioner status The SENDCo undertakes additional Thrive training annually (which is a requirement to maintain Thrive Practitioner status.)
-All teaching and non-teaching staff participated in whole school Thrive training led by one of the Thrive trainers.
-The SENDCo and key members of staff have attended training in dyslexia, dyscalculia, autism, sensory processing, speech & communication needs and behavioural needs.
-Key members of staff have attended 'Team Teach training' which includes deescalation strategies.
-All teaching staff have attended training using B-Squared assessment to track pupils working at P-Levels.
-All teaching and non-teaching staff have received training in de-escalation strategies led by the Behaviour Support Advisor.
-Teachers and Teaching Assistants attend relevant courses to support the children that they are working with. .
-Key members of staff throughout the school including the SENDCo work closely with outside agencies, including the Speech & Language Therapist and ASD team to ensure that individual needs are met.
-The SENDCo has had Manual Handling Training from SCOPE which is updated as required.
-The SENDCo has training in epilepsy and anaphylaxis training.
+The SENDCo has been awarded Thrive Teachers and Teaching Assistants attend relevant courses to support the children that they are working with.
+The SENDCo, Senior Leaders and key staff have received training in Key members of staff throughout the school including the SENDCo work closely with outside agencies, including the Speech & Language Therapist and ASD team to ensure that individual needs are met.